giuliocrp/giuliocrp.github.io/_portfolio/portfolio-1.md

 ## Objective

-This internship project, conducted at **Siemens Digital Industries Software** in Toulouse, France, within the **Kineo**'s **Advanced Robotics Kinematics** (ARK) team, focuses on integrating a reactive trajectory planning system into Tecnomatix **Process Simulate**.
+This internship project, conducted at **Siemens Digital Industries Software** in Toulouse, France, within the **Kineo**[^1]'s **Advanced Robotics Kinematics** (ARK) team, focuses on integrating a reactive trajectory planning system into Tecnomatix **Process Simulate**.
 The goal is to enable robotic arms to dynamically perceive and avoid obstacles in unstructured environments using real-time RGB-D camera data.

 ## Key Components